spack/spack-tutorial-container/GITLAB_SETUP.md

 # Setting up the Gitlab CI/CD Repo

-This document describes the steps required to setup a Gitlab repo that will run pipelines against an external GitHub repo whenever you make a PR or push a commit on an open PR on that repo.
+This document describes the steps required to setup a Gitlab project that will run pipelines against an external GitHub repo whenever you make a PR or push a commit on an open PR on that repo.
 Gitlab provides some documentation on the process as well, you can read that